ec-mentors/IT-ist-das-was-fuer-mich-AMS/README.md

 Slides are markdown-based and rendered using [Marp](https://marp.app/).

+Notes:
-Note: To included slides on the website, at the PDF version as download.
+* To included slides on the website, add the PDF version as download.
+* Any markdown engine could be used.

 ### Setup